Portugal, Andalusia & Morocco Grand Tour: 18 Days from Barcelona

 Day 15.
 (Monday) MARRAKECH – MOHAMMEDIA – TANGIER

 Breakfast and departure for Tangier.
 En route, we will stop in Mohammedia, a coastal city on the Atlantic Ocean, located midway between Casablanca and Rabat.
 Free time for lunch and a pleasant stroll along the oceanfront or a visit to the Kasbah of Mohammedia, a walled enclosure filled with shops and souks, where you can purchase souvenirs of your tour to Morocco.
-In the afternoon, we continue our journey to Tangier, the Moroccan capital of the Strait of Gibraltar, a cosmopolitan city that has always been coveted by many civilizations due to its strategic location at the gateway between Europe and Africa.
+In the afternoon, we continue our journey north to Tangier, the legendary Gateway to the Strait of Gibraltar.
+Historically coveted by countless civilizations for its strategic command over the waters between Europe and Africa, Tangier remains a vibrant, cosmopolitan city of immense historical intrigue.
 Arrival, room assignment, dinner, and overnight stay at the hotel.

 Day 16.
 (Tuesday) TANGIER – COSTA DEL SOL